 Jim founded the Office of James Burnett in 1989 in Houston, Texas.
 While modest, the firm’s early projects were thoughtful and composed, quickly establishing OJB as a leader in the field of landscape architecture.
-By 2003, OJB had 14 employees and opened a second office in San Diego, CA. The new location expanded OJB’s reach to the West Coast and the firm quickly grew to more than 30 employees.
-In 2013, OJB opened its Boston office and currently employs 47 professionals throughout the firm.
+By 2003, OJB opened a second office in San Diego, CA. The new location expanded OJB’s reach to the west coast and the firm quickly grew quickly.
+In 2013, OJB opened its Boston office and currently employs 60 professionals throughout the firm.
 The firm is unique in that team members from different offices collaborate closely on projects across the country, facilitating the sharing of knowledge between staff and providing a high level of professional services for clients.

-OJB has received more than 80 design awards, including the American Society of Landscape Architect’s 2015 Firm Award, consecutive Urban Open Space Awards from the Urban Land Institute recognizing Myriad Botanical Gardens in Oklahoma City, the Urban Land Institute’s 2014 Urban Open Space Award recognizing Klyde Warren Park in Dallas, and three Honor Awards from ASLA for Sunnylands Center & Gardens in Rancho Mirage, CA, the Brochstein Pavilion at Rice University in Houston, and the Reid Residence in Houston TX.
+OJB has received more than 80 design awards, including the American Society of Landscape Architect’s 2015 Firm Award, consecutive Urban Open Space Awards from the Urban Land Institute recognizing Myriad Botanical Gardens in Oklahoma City OK (2015) and Klyde Warren Park in Dallas TX (2014), and three Honor Awards from ASLA for Sunnylands Center & Gardens in Rancho Mirage CA, the Brochstein Pavilion at Rice University in Houston TX, and the Reid Residence in Houston TX.
 James Burnett is the recipient of the 2016 ASLA Design Medal.